 If you’re not sure, the best thing to do is create an inventory list of your IP.
 Then you can figure out what parts of your IP to include in your licensing deal.
 Nothing is more frustrating for a licensing partner if you fail to give them all the IP rights they need in the licensing deal.

 The second fundamental that’s often overlooked is protecting it the right way.
-Your intellectual property is a valuable asset and failing to protect it puts your IP at risk.
-Your idea becomes an intellectual property when you protect the legal rights to it.
-Almost anything can be licensed as long as it has protectable IP rights.
+Your intellectual property is a valuable asset, and failing to protect it puts your IP at risk.
+Your idea becomes intellectual property when you protect the legal rights to it.
+You can license almost anything as long as it has protectable IP rights.

 The key is knowing which rights to protect.
-This goes back to fundamental number one.
-If you don’t know what your IP is, and which parts are the most licensable, you’ll wind up overspending on protecting the wrong parts of your IP.
+That goes back to fundamental number one.
+If you don’t know what your IP is and which parts are the most licensable, you’ll wind up overspending on protecting the wrong parts of your IP.
 I consulted a woman who patented a learning assessment toy.
 It collects data about the kids learning skills by testing them with the interactive toy.
-Not realizing the real value of her IP was the data collection, she spent all her money on patenting the interactive toy “parts”, completely missing the most licensable part of her IP.
+Not realizing the real value of her IP was the data collection, she spent all her money on patenting the interactive toy “parts,” completely missing the most licensable part of her IP.

-Your IP has to PROVE it makes money – it’s better, faster or cheaper, solves a big problem or does something no one else does.
+Your IP has to PROVE it makes money – it’s better, faster, or cheaper, solves a big problem, or does something no one else does.
 Licensing partners DON’T license IP…they license money.
 The more you can show a licensing partner why your IP is valuable to them, the more interested they will be in licensing it.
-If your IP is in a highly competitive market, such as apparel, software or consumer electronics, costs less to make and sells for more, your IP is very valuable and licensable.
+If your IP is in a highly competitive market, such as apparel, software, or consumer electronics, costs less to make and sells for more, your IP is precious and licensable.

-Success in licensing requires making sure you don’t forget about the basic fundamentals necessary to succeed.
+Success in licensing requires making sure you don’t forget about the fundamentals necessary to succeed.
 Most IP owners fail to make money with their IP because they forget about the licensing fundamentals.
-It starts with a good foundation that includes identifying all your IP parts, protecting it the right way, and making your IP licensable so it’s attractive to a licensing partner.
+It starts with a good foundation that includes identifying all your IP parts, protecting them the right way, and making your IP licensable, so it’s attractive to a licensing partner.